Transportation & Logistics

 Not every journey is straight and narrow…a changing mind comes with growth.

-Breanna LayKeiser University student
+Breanna LayKeiser University Graduate

 Networking is critical.
 In this industry, everyone knows everyone.
 You never know who will help you.
 Be open to opportunity and take on challenges.